Apps / Pi SD Manager

 Beginner-proof.

-No Terminal, no dd commands to fat-finger onto the wrong disk.
-The first time you run it, a guided setup walks you through the one-time bits it needs — step by step, with copy buttons — so you don't have to be a Linux hand to keep your Pi safe.
+No Terminal, no dd commands to fat-finger onto the wrong disk, and nothing to install — the filesystem tools it needs are built right into the app.
+Just open it, choose your card, and go.
+You don't have to be a Linux hand to keep your Pi safe.

 Support